Vizonex/deprecated-params/README.md

   - Currently I removed deprecated-params from aiocallback since it wasn't needed anymore but this is what deprecated-param's purpose was for, being there only when its need.
 I desired nothing more or less.

-me to experiemnt with this library to ensure that it was working correctly.
+If you would like to add examples of your own libraries that have used this library feel free to throw me an issue or send me a pull request.